CRUSTDE-ContainerizedRustDevEnv/cross_compile_crustde_container/README.md

 [<img src="https://bestia.dev/youtube/cross_compile_crustde_container.jpg?_" width="400px">](https://bestia.dev/youtube/cross_compile_crustde_container.html)
 <!-- markdownlint-enable MD033 -->

-## But it works on my machine !
+## But it works on my machine!

 It is smart to start the development from scratch from time to time to avoid accumulating side effects that we forget about.
-Then the problem "But it works on my machine!" arise.
+Then the problem "But it works on my machine!" arises.
 It is very easy to reset everything because we use containers and virtual machines.

 ## Install Debian in WSL2 on Windows